 - 2 ½ cups all-purpose flour

-- 12 tbsp unsalted butter softened to room temperature
+- 12 tablespoon unsalted butter softened to room temperature

 - 2 eggs room temperature

-- 1 tbsp lemon zest about the zest of 2 lemons
+- 1 tablespoon lemon zest about the zest of 2 lemons

 - 2 cups white chocolate chips

 - Preheat the oven to 350 degrees.
 Line a baking sheet with parchment paper.

 - Cream together the butter and sugar ideally using a paddle attachment until light and fluffy, about 4-5 minutes.
 Scrape the bowl once or twice during this time.

 - Add the eggs, one at a time, mixing well after each.
 Add the vanilla, lemon juice and lemon zest and mix well.

 - Combine flour, baking powder, baking soda and salt in a medium bowl and whisk until combined.